AndreRog/moneyMind/README.md

 com.moneymind
   ├── domain          // Core business entities and logic ├── adapters         // Adapters like database repositories, CSV parsers, etc.
-  ├──── in.web         // REST API for interacting with the system, allowing users to import transactions, categorize them, and view analytics.
+  ├──── in.web         // REST API for interacting with the system, allowing users to import financialRecords, categorize them, and view analytics.
   ├──── out.postgres   // Manages database persistence (PostgreSQL).
   ├── application     // Service implementations in the form of use cases, parser logic ├──── ports     // ports for the application